 There is a girl named February—probably the only person on earth named such.
 However, she wants to be called Febe, instead of February.

-Nobody knows her real name, except her parents and close relatives, of course.
-And now, also her grade school principal, who had read her birth certificate.
+Nobody knew her real name, except her parents and close relatives, of course.
+But now, add to the list her grade school principal, who had read her birth certificate.